nriss/generate-imaging-dataset/README.md

 # DATASET MICROSCOPY #

-Python script used to generate patches used by CSBDeep for super resolution microscopy.
+Python script used to generate patches and create CSBDeep model applied to super resolution microscopy.

 Create patches where common spots have been found between multiple image stacks.